oscarludick/method-factory-pttrn-ts/README.md

 A factory method handles object creation and encapsulates it in a subclass.
 This decouples the client code in the superclass from the object creation code in the subclass.

-The factory method pattern defines an interface for creating an object, but lets subclasses decide witch class to instantiate.
+The factory method pattern defines an interface for creating an object, but lets subclasses decide which class to instantiate.
 Factory method lets a class defer instantiation to subclasses.

 ### In resume